 - the i coefficients are null if the material is symmetric with respect to the cross-sectional plane, i.e. if the material is monoclinic with respect to such a plane.
 An orthotropic material falls within this category if one of the principal directions is aligned with the beam axis.
 An isotropic material always falls within this category.
 Local scale material homogeneization may be considered for composite materials which are pointwisely not compliant, but compliant in average (e.g. through-thickness balanced laminates); - the g and the h coefficients are also zeroed if, as it ordinarily happens, the poles employed in evaluating the bending moments and the torsional moment coincide with the centroid and with the shear center, respectively.
-Moreover, the coordinate of those two points, if not otherwise obtained, may be derived by imposing zero g and h coefficients. - the e coefficient is zero if the local x, y axes are aligned with the principal directions of inertia of the cross section; - the f coefficient is zero for a dedicated orientation choice for the shear force components, which may or may not coincide with the principal directions of inertia; those directions coincide to the symmetry axis and its perpendicular direction in the case of a symmetric cross section.
+Moreover, the coordinates of such two points, if not already known, may be derived by imposing null g and h coefficients. - the e coefficient is zero if the local x, y axes are aligned with the principal directions of inertia of the cross section; - the f coefficient is zero for a dedicated orientation choice for the shear force components, which does not in general coincide with the principal directions of inertia; those directions however coincide with the symmetry axis and its perpendicular direction for a symmetric cross section.